StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SUBMIT TASK.md

 Submits an ETL statement as an asynchronous task.
 This feature has been supported since StarRocks v2.5.

-StarRocks v3.0 supports submitting asynchronous tasks for [CREATE TABLE AS SELECT](../data-definition/CREATE%20TABLE%20AS%20SELECT.md) and [INSERT](../data-manipulation/insert.md).
+Currently, StarRocks supports submitting asynchronous tasks for [CREATE TABLE AS SELECT](../data-definition/CREATE%20TABLE%20AS%20SELECT.md) and [INSERT](../data-manipulation/insert.md).

 You can drop an asynchronous task using [DROP TASK](./DROP%20TASK.md).